Featured Press

 WASHINGTON POST

-3-page feature on the front page of the Metro section profiling Erica Eriksdotter, who paints custom portraits of deceased pets, capturing their spirit in detailed, soulful artwork.
+Three-page feature on the front page of the Metro section profiling Erica Eriksdotter and her heirloom pet portraits, known for capturing the emotional presence and spirit of beloved companions.
 Her emotionally resonant paintings have garnered much demand and now has a waiting list, with clients often describing the experience as healing and transformative.

 This feature ran in several countries around the world.